| The

 The Mackinaw has space to accommodate about 40 people at desks, and has

-The Mackinaw Maritime
+The last day the Mackinaw

-$6 for ages 6-17.
-Or $35 for a family.
+$14 for adults and $7 for ages 6-17.
+Or $43 for a family including children

-Main Bridge viewed through the window.
+Main Bridge of the Mackinaw.

 The chrome at top center is the